$58.00 donated in past month

 If you would like to help maintain this important community resource, have questions or ideas, please email email@example.com.

 Indymedia is a tool for the creation of radical, accurate, and passionate tellings of truth.
-Since 1999, Indymedia has grown into a network of more than 180 Independent Media Centers (IMCs) all over the world by means of a commitment to equality, decentralization and autonomy.
+Since 1999, Indymedia has grown into a network of Independent Media Centers (IMCs) all over the world with a commitment to equality, decentralization and autonomy.

 On Santa Cruz Indymedia you can easily publish articles, audio, photography, and video.
 Your stories and analysis go right up on our newswire.
 You can also add comments and additions to other stories posted on the site.
 Santa Cruz Indymedia has dedicated itself to improving coverage of local issues and events.